babakhanov/icomoon2sass/README.md

 ```

-Sass 3.2 doesn't support hash-like maps, so if you're still using 3.2, you'll need to set the `-c` flag, which will generate code like this:
+Sass 3.2 doesn't support hash-like maps, so if you're still using 3.2, you'll need to set the `-c` flag (or pass `compatible: true` in the `options` argument to `run!`), which will generate code like this:

 ```sass
 $github-icon: '\28'